-(This recipe first appeared in the August 2020 issue of Get Healthy, a publication of The Northwest Indiana Times.)
+(The following article first appeared in the October 2018 issue of Get Healthy, a publication of The Northwest Indiana Times.)
+Online version

 If you’ve ever had a disturbing experience involving food and gastric upset, then you are no stranger to food trauma.
 This can show up in a variety of ways and have different causes.
 Food trauma, in my case, involved Cream of Wheat when I was about 5 years old.